-The stepwise procedure for beam design is given here.
+The stepwise procedure for design of reinforced concrete beam is given here.

 - Moment values at the column face (not the value at centre line as per analysis)